firecomm/firecomm/README.md

   }
 });
 ```
 > Run your new firecomm/gRPC-Node client with: `node /clients/chattyMath.js`.
-It may also be worthwhile to map this command to a custom command like `npm run math` in your `package.json`.
+It may also be worthwhile to map this command to a script like `npm run client` in your `package.json`.

 Now enjoy the power of gRPCs!
-Feel free to construct multiple Stubs to any number of ports, bind any number of ports to the Server, experiment and enjoy!
+See how many requests and responses you can make per second with one duplex RPC method!